hudsonvalleydigitalnetwork/hasviolet/development/README.md

-# Development
+# RC (Release Candidate)

 All code in this folder is candidate for next release.
-Use at your own risk til then.

 ## Required Dependencies